mironositza/list_sd_devices_on_usb_bus/README.md

 Problems and Bugs
 -----------------

 None so far.
 Ready for general usage.
+But probably a bit too complicated.

 See also
 --------